Financial Conflict of Interest (FCOI)

 The Georgetown University Financial Conflicts of Interest (FCOI) Policy protects the objectivity and integrity of the work of Georgetown University and its individual faculty and staff members.
 The Policy is designed to ensure that faculty and staff members identify, disclose, and appropriately manage or eliminate situations in which their personal or familial interests might otherwise compromise or appear to compromise their objectivity as teachers, researchers or administrators.
 An effective conflict of interest policy helps both to safeguard the work and reputations of University faculty and staff members and to ensure the University’s compliance with federal and other regulatory requirements relating to conflicts of interest.

 The Policy requires all faculty and most staff to file disclosure forms annually and to update their disclosures when circumstances change.
 All “Investigators” must update their forms within 30 days of discovering or acquiring a new financial interest related to their university responsibilities.

-In addition, the FCOI Policy requires ALL investigators of sponsored research to report financial interests related to their university responsibilities BEFORE filing applications or proposals for funding. (see Appendix B and Appendix C)
+In addition, the FCOI Policy requires ALL investigators of sponsored research to report financial interests related to their university responsibilities BEFORE filing applications or proposals for external funding (see Appendix B and Appendix C).

 Questions or Concerns?

-Have questions about policies, procedures or training?
-Please contact
+For questions about policies, procedures or training, please contact:

 All investigators on research proposals and projects funded by the Public Health Service (NIH, etc.)